What will I learn at the Academy of Future Teachers?

 - Hands-on experience in a lively classroom

-- Get a different insight of a teacher’s perspective
+- Get a different insight into a teacher’s perspective

 - Interact with people outside of your academic classes